Heintje Simons: Background

 I am a singer and come to South Africa as an artist.
 I know that large Dutch companies still do fantastic business with this country.
 There can be no question of a real boycott.
 Why should I be the only victim?
 Besides, I love this country.
 The nature is incredibly beautiful and the people are very pleasant.

 Heintje also gained great popularity in China in the 1980s.
-As China introduced its "Gaige Kaifang" policy, his 1970 film Heintje-Einmal wird die Sonne wieder scheinen was among the first wave of movies from the capitalist First World to be imported into China and made available to the general urban population.
-Heintje-Einmal wird die Sonne wieder scheinen, like most of other foreign films imported into China in the 1980s, received unprecedented popularity among Chinese viewers, with the majority of them having never encountered Western culture before under communist rule.
+As China introduced its "Gaige Kaifang" policy, his 1970 film Heintje – Einmal wird die Sonne wieder scheinen was among the first wave of movies from the capitalist First World to be imported into China and made available to the general urban population.
+Heintje – Einmal wird die Sonne wieder scheinen, like most of other foreign films imported into China in the 1980s, received unprecedented popularity among Chinese viewers, with the majority of them having never encountered Western culture before under communist rule.
 His song "Kleine Kinder Kleine Sorgen" in the movie was so popular that it became an important part of an entire generation of Chinese 80s memory.
 On two occasions (2010 and 2015), Heintje was invited by Beijing Television as guest performer to sing "Kleine Kinder Kleine Sorgen" on BTV's Chinese New Year Gala.

 Heintje continued to sing as an adult, billed as "Hein Simons", and is particularly popular in German-speaking countries.
 More than 40 million Heintje records have been sold worldwide.
-He has remained in Neu-Moresnet, Kelmis, Liège, Belgium, his father's birthplace.
+Since his marriage he has lived at Château Schimper in Moresnet, Plombières, Belgium.
 He was married from 1981 to 2014 and has three children.

 In 2017 he re-launched his career with a CD and video Ich war Heintje performing duets with recordings of his younger self, and leading to a Christmas album Heintje und Ich.

-In March 2024, he was diagnosed with malignant melanoma, a form of black skin cancer.
+In March 2024, he was diagnosed with melanoma, a form of skin cancer.